 Entitlement to and calculation of overtime pay are often governed by collective bargaining agreements, works agreements or individual employment contracts.
-Unless otherwise agreed, the employer is contractually required to provide overtime pay if it can objectively be expected on the basis of the circumstances of the individual case.
-Such objective expectation applies to most employees; however, it does not apply where commission is paid in addition to the base salary, nor does it apply to employees who provide certain qualified services (eg, lawyers) or whose annual remuneration exceeds the contribution assessment ceiling in the statutory pension insurance scheme (in 2020, €82,800 in western Germany).
+Unless otherwise agreed, the employer is contractually required to provide overtime pay if it can objectively be expected based on the circumstances of the individual case.
+Such objective expectation applies to most employees; however, it does not apply where a commission is paid in addition to the base salary, nor does it apply to employees who provide certain qualified services (eg, lawyers) or whose annual remuneration exceeds the contribution assessment ceiling in the statutory pension insurance scheme (in 2021, €85,200 in western Germany).
 Statutory law does not require overtime pay to be higher than pay for the normal hour.

-21 Can employees contractually waive the right to overtime pay?
+21 | Can employees contractually waive the right to overtime pay?